Pennsylvania Commercial Tenant CAM Audit Rights [2026 Guide]

 Philadelphia Office Market

 Base year manipulation.
 Many Philadelphia office leases use a base year expense stop structure, where the tenant pays increases above the base year.
-The base year is frequently set during a low-occupancy or unusually low-cost year, which creates a suppressed baseline that makes every subsequent year look like a large increase.
+When the base year is set during a low-occupancy or unusually low-cost year, it creates a suppressed baseline that makes every subsequent year look like a large increase.
 CAMAudit's Rule 7 (Base Year Error) checks whether the base year reflects genuinely normalized building operations.

 Gross-up on fixed costs.
 Philadelphia office buildings frequently apply gross-up provisions to normalize variable expenses to 95% occupancy.
-The error pattern is applying gross-up to fixed costs like property taxes, insurance, and fixed service contracts.
-CAMAudit's Rule 5 (Gross-Up Violation) identifies this pattern.
+Applying gross-up to fixed costs like property taxes, insurance, and fixed service contracts is the error pattern.
+CAMAudit's Rule 5 (Gross-Up Violation) identifies this.

 Excluded service charges.
 Philadelphia's large legal and financial services tenant base often occupies buildings with above-standard security, cleaning, and HVAC services.
-When landlords provide above-standard services, the cost of those services above the standard level is excluded from CAM under most lease forms.
+When landlords provide above-standard services, the cost above the standard level should be excluded from CAM under most lease forms.
 CAMAudit's Rule 2 (Excluded Service Charges) flags above-standard cost pass-throughs.

 Pittsburgh Mixed-Use Market